What is a “higher-priced mortgage loan?”

 - Subordinate-lien mortgages: If your mortgage is a subordinate-lien mortgage, sometimes called a second-lien mortgage or junior-lien mortgage, and you go into foreclosure, the lender of this mortgage will be paid only after your first-lien mortgage is paid off.
 A subordinate-lien mortgage is generally “higher-priced” if the APR of this mortgage is 3.5 percentage points or more higher than the APOR.

-Example: Let’s say you’re looking for a mortgage loan that’s not a jumbo loan for a new home you’d like to buy.
-You decide on a mortgage loan from Lender X with a 6.5 APR.
+Example: Let’s say you’re looking for a mortgage loan that’s not a jumbo loan for a new home.
+You decide on a mortgage loan from Lender X with a 6.5 percent APR.
 Lender X checks this week’s APOR and finds that it is at 5 percent.
-Since this mortgage will be the primary, or first-lien, mortgage on your house and because your APR will be 1.5 percentage points higher than the APOR, your mortgage will be considered a higher-priced mortgage loan.
+Since this mortgage will be the primary, or first-lien, mortgage on your house, and because your APR will be 1.5 percentage points higher than the APOR, your mortgage will be considered a higher-priced mortgage loan.

 Why does it matter if I have a higher-priced mortgage loan?

-A higher-priced mortgage loan will be more expensive than a mortgage with average terms.
-Therefore, your lender will have to take extra steps to make sure you can pay your loan back and won’t default.
+A higher-priced mortgage loan is more expensive than a mortgage with average terms.
+Therefore, additional protections apply to your loan.
 Your lender may have to: